nkokhelox/vscode-svg-font-previewer/README.md

 ## Release Notes

 - Quickly preview the font details and how the actual SVG font icons look like.
-- Sort the icons preview by icon names or by icone unicodes in ascending or descending order.
+- Sort the icons preview by icon names or by icon unicode in ascending or descending order.

+### 1.1.2

+- Enhancing the way to work with SVG files on VSCode.
 - For detailed changes see our [CHANGELOG.md](CHANGELOG.md)

-### 1.1.2

-Initial public release of SVG Font Previewer
-- Enhancing the way to work with SVG's on VSCode.
-- Packaging the read me related documents.

 --------------------------------------